jspolsky/spaceConsoleEmulator/README.md

 # spaceConsoleEmulator
 VSCode emulator of Future Turtles ceiling lights 2023
 # What is this?

 An emulator that runs completely inside VS Code for the ceiling light system of the Future Turtles theme camp, 2023.

 # The hardware that is being emulated

 The camp ceiling lights are made up of 60 meters of flex-neon LED strips with 60 addressible pixels per meter (so, 3600 addressible pixels).
 Each pixel has three LEDS (R,G,B).
 The pixels are WS2815b.

 There is a custom hardware controller based on an Arduino-type MCU (technically it is a Teensy 4.1).
 We use FastLED as the library for programming the LEDs.

 Because the hardware for the ceiling lights is all in storage, if you want to work on cool patterns, you need this emulator!

+# What does flex neon look like?

+You can see videos of this flex neon [here](https://www.blinkylights.blog/2022/05/23/single-cat-6-power-and-data-for-ws2815-led-strips/).
+It was previously used for a version of the camp antenna at the Renegade Burn in 2021; this year we are repurposing it to put nice lights in the ceiling.
+The color is very pastel and diffuse.
 # How are the lights arranged?

 The lights are arranged as six rectangles in the ceiling above the main interactive space in camp.

 Here's a diagram of the layout of the public area of the Future Turtles.
 In the main lounge there are